aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/intro.rst

 GAMs
 ====

 This section introduces the GAMs from the MARTe2-components repository that are used in the mass-spring-damper example.
-The GAMs are organized in the following sections:
+The GAMs are organised in the following sections:

 .. toctree::
    :maxdepth: 1